IOP Code of Conduct

 1. Professional conduct

-- promote the study, application and understanding of physics and shall promote the work of physicists at each appropriate opportunity in their professional lives and in any volunteering capacity;
+- promote the study, application and understanding of physics and shall promote the work of physicists at every appropriate opportunity in their professional lives and in any volunteering capacity;

-- treat others with dignity and respect, act with integrity and shall not intentionally bring the IOP, or the staff or other members of the IOP, into disrepute;
+- treat others with dignity and respect, act with integrity and shall not intentionally bring the IOP or the staff/other members of the IOP, into disrepute;

 - ensure that any professional activities do not unnecessarily put at risk the health, safety or welfare of any person, and they shall have due regard for the effects on the environment and for the sustainability of any resources;

 - strive to be objective, unbiased and truthful in all aspects of their work, exercising all reasonable due diligence, in presenting quality work to the best of their ability, by critically assessing the likelihood of experimental, methodological, systematic or human errors and avoiding bias or unfair influence;

 - properly acknowledge and correct any technical errors in their work at the earliest opportunity, and shall never plagiarise nor claim the credit or benefit for the work of others, nor fabricate, falsify or misrepresent data or results;

 - record the source material of their work in an auditable trail for the purposes of any professional scrutiny or quality-based verification and shall ensure that those who have made a significant contribution to any piece of work are appropriately acknowledged;